+'''

-A1125E: Unknown or wrong type of global/local symbol <name>
+A1125E: Unknown or wrong type of global/local symbol '<name>'

 A1126E: Bad alignment boundary, must be a multiple of 2

 A1127E: Bad IMPORT/EXTERN name

-A1128E: Common name <sym> already exists A1129E: Imported name <sym> already exists
+All28E: Common name '<sym>' already exists

+A1129E: Imported name '<sym>' already exists

-A1130E: Bad exported name A1131E: Bad symbol type for exported symbol <sym>
+A1130E: Bad exported name

+A1131E: Bad symbol type for exported symbol '<sym>'

+A1132E: REQUIRE directive not supported for <entity> format output

-A1133E: Bad required symbol name A1134E: Bad required symbol type, expect (symbol is either external or label) and (symbol is relocatable and absolute)
+A1133E: Bad required symbol name

+A1134E: Bad required symbol type, expect (symbol is either external or label) and

+(symbol is relocatable and absolute)

 A1135E: Area name missing

-AREA names starting with any non-alphabetic character must be enclosed in bars, e.g: change: AREA 1_DataArea, CODE, READONLY to: AREA 1 DataArea, CODE, READONLY
+AREA names starting with any non-alphabetic character must be enclosed in bars, e.g.

+AREA 1 DataArea, CODE, READONLY

+AREA |1_DataArea|, CODE, READONLY

 A1136E: Entry address already set

-A1137E: Unexpected characters at end of line
+Al137E: Unexpected characters at end of line

-This is given when extra characters, which are not part of an (ARM) instruction, are found on an instruction line, for example: ADD r0, r0, r1 comment Could be changed to: ADD r0, r0, r1 ; comment
+This is given when extra characters, which are not part of an instruction, are found on an instruction line, for example:

+ADD r0, r0, r1 comment

+Could be changed to:

+ADD r0, r0, r1; comment

-All38E: String <string> too short for operation, length must be > <oplength> All39E: String overflow, string exceeds <max> characters
+All38E: String "<string>" too short for operation, length must be > <oplength>

+A1139E: String overflow, string exceeds <max> characters

 A1140E: Bad operand type

 A1141E: Relocated expressions may only be added or subtracted

-A1142E: Subtractive relocations not supported for ELF format output
+A1142E: Subtractive relocations not supported for <entity> format output

-A1156E: Missing open bracket

-A1157E: Syntax error following directive
+This can occur when trying to access data in another area.
+For example, using:

+LDR r0, [pc, #label - . - 8]

+or its equivalent:

+LDR r0, [pc, #label-{PC}-8]

+where 'label' is defined in a different AREA.

+These 'subtractive relocations' were allowed with SDT AOF, but not with ELF, so this error message can sometimes

+appear when migrating an SDT project to RVCT.
+To resolve this change your code to use the simpler,

+equivalent syntax:

+LDR r0, label

+This works in both cases of 'label' being either in the same area or in a different area.

+Another example that shows the error is:

+IMPORT sym1

+IMPORT sym2

+DCD (sym2 - sym1)

+'''

+A1145E: Undefined exported symbol '<sym>'

-A1158E: Illegal line start should be blank Some directives, e.g. ENTRY, IMPORT, EXPORT, GET must be on a line without a label at the start of the line.
+A1158E: Illegal line start, should be blank

+Some directives, e.g. ENTRY, IMPORT, EXPORT, GET must be on a line without a label at the start of the line.
 This error will be given if a label is present.